 Why wait for happy hour to get together?
 We invited Maggie over for a very special reunion breakfast with Praline French Toast.

 Praline French Toast is also a great dish for a potluck brunch, cut into tiny pieces so everyone gets just a nibble.

-Boat-friendly tips: storing eggs, bread that lasts forever, milk and half-and-half that doesn’t require refrigeration.
+Boat-friendly tips: storing eggs and milk and half-and-half that doesn’t require refrigeration.
 Unlike many “special breakfast” dishes, this does not require overnight refrigeration, making it very boat-friendly.